mmitch/ox-bb/README.md

 todo
 ----

-- fix handling of paragraphs (see ox-html)
+- fix handling of multiple paragraphs inside of list-items (see ox-html)
+  - add copyright and proper license (GPL-3) before copying from ox-html
 - map Org languages to GeSHi languages
 - export directly to X clipboard (export to buffer, select all, copy to clipboard, close buffer)